Soriah: Collaborations

 Throughout his career, Soriah has maintained a close relationship with the radical arts non-profit 2Gyrlz and the related Pan-Zen Konspiracy Nett-Wyrk.
 He performed in the 2Gyrlz-produced EnterActive Language Festival in every year of its existence from 2002 to 2005, and in their How to Destroy the Universe event in 2006; and dozens of other shows.
 Their collaboration has continued with shows in the United Kingdom in 2010, 2011, and 2013.

-In addition to those mentioned previously in this article, Soriah has performed or recorded with: Peter Murphy, Liberation Movement, SORNE, Bad Unkl Sista; David J, Dead Voices on Air, Lustmord, Thor & Friends; King Black Acid; Chirgilchin, Societas Insomnia, Bogville, Synchronicity Frequency; cEvin Key, Modest Mouse, The Dandy Warhols, Nachyn and Shonchalai Choduu; Terry Riley, Sleepytime Gorilla Museum, Perry Farrell, Mesmer, Mandible Chatter, Akira Kasai, Blixa Bargeld, The Living Jarboe, Psychic TV, Scott Kelly, F-Space, Chrome, Waldteufel, GWAR, Extra Action Marching Band, The Polyphonic Spree, MarchFourth Marching Band, Trance to the Sun, Huun Huur Tu, Chirgilchin, Alash, Yat-Kha, Download, The Dresden Dolls, Everyone Orchestra, P.A.N., Submarine Fleet, ¡Tchkung!, To-Ka-Ge, Sardonik Grin, Death Posture, Children of Paradise, Michael Sakamoto, Yakuza, Riververb, Hop-Frog, Legerdemain, The Moe!kestra!, Degenerate Art Ensemble, Serpentine, The Red King, CoRE, Aixela, and Venerable Showers of Beauty Gamelan.
+In addition to those mentioned previously in this article, Soriah has performed or recorded with: Peter Murphy, Liberation Movement, SORNE, Bad Unkl Sista; David J, Dead Voices on Air, Lustmord, Thor & Friends; King Black Acid; Chirgilchin, Societas Insomnia, Bogville, Synchronicity Frequency; cEvin Key, Modest Mouse, The Dandy Warhols, Nachyn and Shonchalai Choduu; Terry Riley, Sleepytime Gorilla Museum, Perry Farrell, Mesmer, Mandible Chatter, Akira Kasai, Blixa Bargeld, The Living Jarboe, Psychic TV, Scott Kelly, F-Space, Chrome, Waldteufel, GWAR, Extra Action Marching Band, The Polyphonic Spree, MarchFourth Marching Band, Trance to the Sun, Huun Huur Tu, Chirgilchin, Alash, Yat-Kha, Download, The Dresden Dolls, Everyone Orchestra, P.A.N., Submarine Fleet, ¡Tchkung!, To-Ka-Ge, Sardonik Grin, Death Posture, Children of Paradise, Michael Sakamoto, Yakuza, Riververb, Hop-Frog, Legerdemain, The Moe!kestra!, Degenerate Art Ensemble, Serpentine, The Red King, CoRE, Aixela, Venerable Showers of Beauty Gamelan, and Hippie Death Cult.

 He also appeared on a single episode of America's Got Talent Season 5, in 2010, and was eliminated in the first round.

 Personal life

 Enrique Ugalde has a son in Tuva, also named Enrique Ugalde, with a woman named Jamilya Oorzhak.
 He is a well-known public figure in Portland; where he has often won karaoke contests and awards for Most Popular Cab Driver.
 He drives for worker-owned local company Radio Cab.
-He sings and plays guitar in a David Bowie cover band called Blackstar Rising and a Cure cover band called theXplodingboys, and occasionally performs as pirate character Captain Bootybeard.
+He sings and plays guitar in a David Bowie cover band called Blackstar Rising and played bass in a Cure cover band called theXplodingboys for 9 months in 2009.
+He occasionally performs as pirate character Captain Bootybeard.